Tracy-Ann Oberman: Other work

 Oberman has appeared as a guest reviewer on an episode of Film 2007 with Jonathan Ross, as a contestant on a Doctor Who special of The Weakest Link – she was the second one voted off – and as a special guest performer in Tim Crouch's two-hander The Oak Tree at the Soho Theatre.
-In 2004 she came a close second place on Celebrity Mastermind, the specialist subject being The Imperial Roman Family Augustus to Claudius Caesar.

-She appeared on Test the Nation.
+In 2004, she came a close second place on Celebrity Mastermind, the specialist subject being "The Imperial Roman Family Augustus to Claudius Caesar".
+She also appeared on Test the Nation during this period.

-In September 2005 she was a guest on Friday Night with Jonathan Ross.
-In 2006 she was the guest on Nigel Slater's A Taste of My Life and in 2007 Oberman appeared on BBC One's Saturday Kitchen.
+In September 2005, she was a guest on Friday Night with Jonathan Ross.
+In 2006, she was the guest on Nigel Slater's A Taste of My Life and, in 2007, Oberman appeared on BBC One's Saturday Kitchen.
 She has featured in the BBC Radio 4 show Rudy's Rare Records.

-Oberman is also known for her narration of advertisements and documentaries such as Five's I'm A Celebrity: Who Won! and Channel 4's ’’Escape to the Chateau’’.
+Oberman is also known for her narration of advertisements and documentaries, such as Five's I'm A Celebrity: Who Won! and Channel 4's "Escape to the Chateau".

-She is featured in the video for The Yeah You's debut single "15 Minutes", hosting her fictional chat show, interviewing the rock band.
+Oberman is featured in the video for The Yeah You's debut single "15 Minutes", hosting her fictional chat show, interviewing the rock band.

 She made it through to the quarter-finals of Celebrity MasterChef in 2009.
-She is a regular panellist on The Wright Stuff.
+Oberman was a regular panellist on The Wright Stuff.

-Oberman hosted the "2009 International Hall of Fame Awards" at the International Women's Forum World Leadership Conference in Miami, 7–9 October.
+Oberman hosted the 2009 International Hall of Fame Awards at the International Women's Forum World Leadership Conference in Miami, from 7 to 9 October that year.

-In 2011 Oberman appeared in Born To Shine singing folk music and playing the guitar.
+In 2011, Oberman appeared in Born To Shine singing folk music and playing the guitar.

-In 2012, Oberman was a judge, alongside Yiddish scholar, David Katz, on a Channel 4 reality series, Jewish Mum of the Year.
-Commenting, Maureen Lipman said "It's disgusting.
-It is very damaging, with anti-Semitism being what it is.
+In 2012, Oberman was a judge, alongside Yiddish scholar David Katz, on a Channel 4 reality series, Jewish Mum of the Year.
+Commenting on the series, Maureen Lipman said "It's disgusting.
+It is very damaging, with antisemitism being what it is.
 Not to mention that being a Jewish mother is nothing like the way they portray it".
 Former BBC chairman Michael Grade also criticised the programme, saying: "I don't know what it was supposed to be.
 They seemed to cram in every cliché in the book".

-Oberman has narrated many documentaries on Channel 5.

 She hosts the podcast Trolled with Tracy Ann Oberman, with past guests including Danny Baker, Rachel Riley, Dom Joly and more.
 Oberman has also appeared on other podcasts, including The QuaranTea Break Podcast with Simon Ward.